The Administrative Policies

 The purpose of this policy is to explain the circumstances under which paid time off will be provided for eligible employees when death occurs in their immediate and extended families.

 The University provides time off with pay to employees when a death occurs in their immediate family which is defined as spouse, parents, son, daughter, brother, sister, mother-in-law, father-in-law, brother-in-law, sister-in-law, son-in-law, daughter-in-law, grandchild or grandparent.
+Such leave is available in the event the employee or his/her spouse suffers a miscarriage.
 Other family members are not covered by this policy.

 II.
 Administrative/Professional Employees